KaffeDiem/kaffediem.github.io/_posts/2020-11-20-Recreating-Flappy.md

   two obstacles occur shortly after each other?
 * How is the state system going to be implemented, and do I want to go trough the struggle of implementing a menu?

+### Tools to be used

+I am going to do the animations with [Anim8](https://github.com/kikito/anim8), which may seem like an overkill, but I want to learn it.

+I want to do OOP, and a very simple way to do this in Lua, which does not support it out of the box is with